In late 2019, i had the chance to photograph and observe those bear

 To me it was about taking a new path almost everyday to access and cross the river, founding new filled creek from a day to another, trying to found ice bridge, breaking the ice when it was to thin to hold, crossing hip height in freezing water or just having a leg passing through resulting in passing hours at camp to dry soacked freezing clothes and boots while time of daylight were shrinking everyday, loosing time to shoot.

 I walked more than 300km along the journey cross crossing my path and exploring the area, looking for tracks, trying to observe anything else as I couldn’t see the bear who were getting back feeding to the creek only at night.

-To get some shot I had to work with different photographic techniques than using a telelens like I m use to and finally work with camera trap.
+To get some shot I had to work with different photographic techniques than using a telelens like I m use to and use camera trap.
 By analyzing daily fresh tracks or kills found along the creek, following their path, checking where they enter in a creek, I could move daily all traps according to my observations to maximize chance to get them.

-This video show a bit of the place during the few “clear day” that I had.
+This video is from 2019 and show a bit of the place during the few “clear day” that I had.